How to Become a Certified Proofreader

 5. not following specific standards for proofreading

-Finally, you can check out this video about preparing for the certification exams.
+Finally, you can watch this video about preparing for the certification exams.

 How to Get a Proofreading Certificate